psychemedia/ou-robotics-vrep/robotVM/README.md

 - DIY on your own computer;
 - using a pre-built virtual machine, with notebooks accessed via a web browser on your host operating system.

+The notebooks are being developed as part of a course.
+The suggested path through them is as follows:

+- `Getting Started With The Notebooks.ipynb`
+- `Getting Started With Notebooks and the V-REP Simulator.ipynb`
+- `Demo - Square 1.ipynb`
+- `Demo - Square 2.ipynb`
+- `Demo - linetracer.ipynb`

+The notebook `Demo - vrep magic.ipynb` is a scratch pad containing examples of how to do all sorts of things...

+The `howtos` directory contains helpfiles for doig various things with the V-REP simulator.

 ## DIY Installation Route

 - download and install a Jupyter notebook installation (e.g. download and install the Anaconda scientific python distribution);